FluxML/Flux.jl/docs/src/data/image_layouts.md

 * Array of struct: `Array{RGB{Float32}, 3}`
 * plain array: `Array{Float32, 4}`

-Besides, there are various data memory orders for plain array, depending on which dimension we put channel (C), height (H), width (H), and batch (N) information.
+Even within the plain array case, there are various data memory orders depending on which dimensions we put the channel (C), height (H), width (H), and batch (N) information.
 Among all the possible combinations, two of them are used most commonly in deep learning frameworks:

-* WHCN: This is the Flux standard because Julia is column major.
+* WHCN: This is the Flux standard because Julia is column-major.
-* NCHW: Pytorch standard because Python is row major.
+* NCHW: Pytorch standard because it uses row-major by default.
-* CHWN: If we unrolling the data of `Vector{Matrix{RGB{Float32}}}` without manipulate memory, we get this order.
+* CHWN: If we unroll the data of `Vector{Matrix{RGB{Float32}}}` without manipulate memory, we get this order.

 Depending on what ecosystem you are referring to to, all of these layouts and memory orders are useful.
-This page walks you through the transformaion between these data layouts.
-This page will also explain some of the confusions you might meet, or in other words, explain why we need all these different layouts and why we can't just enforce one as a "standard".
+This page walks you through the transformaion between these data layouts. we will also explain some of the confusions you might meet, or in other words, explain why we need all these different layouts and why we can't just enforce one as a "standard."

 We will start with a quick lookup table style so you can easily find out what you need.
 Then we focus on the reasoning behind these layouts and their concrete usages in different ecosystems so you